Westfield Southcenter: Early history and construction: 1956–1968

-The grand opening was held on July 31, 1968, at 11 a.m., with then-governor Dan Evans as the key speaker.
+The grand opening was held on July 31, 1968, at 11 a.m., with then-governor Daniel J. Evans as the key speaker.
 At 1400000 sqft with 92 stores and 3,600 employees, it was the largest shopping mall in the region.

 Westfield: since 2002

 In early 2002, the mall was purchased by the Westfield Group and renamed "Westfield Southcenter".
 On May 11, 2006, Westfield broke ground on a $240 million expansion, which increased its area by 400000 sqft.

 On July 22, 2010, Seafood City opened in the former Mervyn's space, and in 2014 The Container Store opened in the former Borders Books space.
 That same year the Westfield Group split its assets, with malls in North America and Europe being moved into the Westfield Corporation.
 In 2015, it was announced that the Rainforest Cafe would close in January 2016.
 It was replaced by a Chinese restaurant, Din Tai Fung, which opened in April 2017.

 In December 2017, Westfield Corporation was purchased by the European shopping center giant Unibail-Rodamco, which appended its name to Unibail-Rodamco-Westfield.
 Its properties in North America and Europe were unified under the Westfield brand.
+An expansion with larger stores for Lululemon and The North Face as well as a "restaurant row" is planned to open in 2023 and 2024.

+The Sears store at Southcenter was the last of the company's stores in Washington state and closed on December 15, 2024.
+The 175,000 sqft store opened in 1994 to replace its Renton location; the site at Southcenter had formerly been a Frederick & Nelson.